starkinfra/sdk-dotnet/README.md

 }
 ```

-## Get a pix statement
+## Get a PixStatement

 Statements are only available for direct participants.
-To get a pix statement by its id:
+To get a PixStatement by its id:

 ```c#
 using System;